 Do I Need a Smile Makeover or a Full Mouth Reconstruction?

-Smile makeovers focus more on cosmetic issues in the smile.
+A smile makeover focuses more on cosmetic issues in the smile.
 Makeovers can help those who have:

 - Stained or discolored teeth which are beyond the help of simple teeth whitening